Animal Attack Injury Attorneys In San Diego And Southern California

 (b) Any person owning or having custody or control of a dog that is lawfully on any private property, shall keep the dog either on a leash or tether, under direct and effective control by voice or electronic pet containment system, or in a building or enclosure that is adequate to ensure the physical confinement of the dog and meet humane standards.
 Nothing in this subsection shall be construed to provide impoundment authority.

 To learn more about how our attorneys can help you with your dog bite or animal attack case, contact us to schedule a free consultation.
 Our offices are located in downtown San Diego, and we work with clients throughout Southern California.
-We handle all dog bite and personal injury cases on a contingency basis, which means you do not pay us until we win your case.
+We handle all dog bite and personal injury cases on a contingency basis, which means that you do not pay us unless we win your case.
+Call our San Diego office at 619-512-5995 or our Riverside office at 951-290-3367.